 The University of Northern British Columbia considers itself to be an active participant in the global community.
 Its commitment to international education is reflected in the teaching, research and service missions of the institution.
 UNBC will endeavour to assist students and faculty in broadening their exposure to other countries and societies.
 Toward this end, the University has established a series of academic exchange programs with a number of partner institutions around the world.
 These academic exchange programs allow students and faculty the opportunity to study or conduct research in other countries for a specified period of time.
-Full details regarding the opportunities to participate in these exchange programs can be obtained from International Operations at www.unbc.ca/international.
+Full details regarding the opportunities to participate in these exchange programs can be obtained from the International Exchange and Student Programs office (www.unbc.ca/international).